DAlexIV/RevolutTestTask/README.md

 ## Other things that we definitely need if this app will be in production:
 1. Analytics
 2. Crash reporting
+3. More smart logic for querying the API.
+We probably want to implement some kind of logarithmic pollingif there is no network

 ## Things that I clarify with Product Owner / Designer
 1. Color of the EditText underline.
 It's hard to customize that, so could we not do that?